suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2024-05-30-Deep-learning-at-scale.md

 ---
-title: "Launch of Deep Learning at Scale - An O'Reilly Book"
+title: "Launch of Deep Learning at Scale: An O'Reilly Book"
 categories:
   - Machine Learning
   - AI